 - … these include the game-changing ecotourism resort Villages Nature Paris (pictured above), which is so amazing I decided to go there with my family for our annual holiday last year.
 100% of its heat comes from natural geothermal energy.

 - … and Singita in Africa which provides a safe haven for endangered iconic wildlife and has reduced plastic bottle waste by 97% across its Safari lodges.
 It has fully embraced the spirit of One Planet Living.

 - Elmsbrook, the One Planet community in North West Bicester led by A2Dominion, is the first phase of a 6,000-home masterplan showing that we can build zero-carbon homes at scale.

 - One Planet Living has gone digital.
 Last year we created a digital platform where anyone can create their own plan for achieving One Planet Living: oneplanet.com.

 - We’ve created a new approach to build truly affordable, community-led sustainable homes.
 Last year we created a wholly owned subsidiary, Bioregional Homes, which has already submitted its first planning application for a 30-home development in Surrey

-- We know how to dramatically reduce the energy performance gap for new homes, and are working with partners like A2Dominion, Hill and Crest Nicholson to roll out our BEPIT methodology.
+- We know how to dramatically reduce the energy performance gap for new homes, and are working with partners like A2Dominion, Hill and Crest Nicholson to achieve this

 - Early Bioregional initiatives demonstrated that it is possible to have circular, truly sustainable products as part of our mainstream economy.
 The most well-known is Bioregional Charcoal, which showed how small producers can supply a standard product locally to national retailers through our network production model...